terifan/NodeEditor/README.md

 # NodeEditor
-The NodeEditor is a Swing UI component that immitates the NodeEditor from 3D graphics editor Blender.
-It allowes the user to drag, resize and connect graph elements.
+The NodeEditor is a standalone Swing UI component that enable a user to create, modify and execute a node schema.

+Inspired by the NodeEditor component of the Blender 3D editor.

 Very much alpha software, somewhat functional...